 Is there any genre in particular that you prefer?

 I do like humor, but I also love to play dramatic roles.
-My roots are in the theater, maybe that explains why I play more drama than comedy, and I personally don’t consider myself as a comedienne.
-So I think I prefer serious characters – roles of substance.
-That’s so wonderful about being an actress: as you grow older, you get more experienced – more wisdom, I hope [laughs] – and that allows you to deliver a better performance.
+My roots are in the theater; maybe that explains why I play more drama than comedy, and I don’t consider myself as a comedienne.
+So I think I prefer serious characters—roles of substance.
+That’s so wonderful about being an actress: as you grow older, you get more experienced—more wisdom, I hope [laughs]—and that allows you to deliver a better performance.
 There are a lot of things I know now as an actress that I didn’t even think about when I was twenty.
-When I studied at drama school, [Flemish actress and drama coach] Dora van der Groen was one of my teachers and she said that as a young actor, you first need to play all the challenging roles and all the dramas, and in the end things will work out just fine when you do a scene and you only need to drink a cup of coffee.
+When I studied at drama school, [Flemish actress and drama coach] Dora van der Groen was one of my teachers.
+She said that as a young actor, you first need to play all the challenging roles and all the dramas, and in the end, things will work out just fine when you do a scene, and you only need to drink a cup of coffee.
 And she was right.

 Yes, I do, but it’s also a different momentum.
 When you’re on the stage, you use your imagination in a different way.
-Things are bigger, larger than life, while before the camera you rely on what your soul tells you to do.
+Things are bigger, larger than life, while before the camera, you rely on what your soul tells you to do.
 That’s a different kind of concentration, but I love it.
-The mini-series “Clan” basically introduced me to the camera, and back then I didn’t know yet if I would get hooked on it the way I am now, because it was all so new to me.
+The mini-series “Clan” introduced me to the camera, and back then I didn’t know yet if I would get hooked on it the way I am now because it was all so new to me.
 But it all happened very fast and, simply put, I think acting before a camera is just awesome.
 There are no words to describe the magic.
-I am shooting a new mini-series called “Over Water” now, and every department takes care of every tiny detail, you have no idea.
+I am shooting a new mini-series called “Over Water” now, and every department takes care of every tiny detail; you have no idea.
 I was so touched by the set, done by the same set decorator who did the prison set for “Gent West.”
-The office they had designed for me – I play a rich drug baroness – the color, the painting on the wall… they really thought of absolutely everything!
-And that’s a most beautiful present you get, it’s like poetry.
+The office they had designed for me—I play a rich drug baroness—the color, the painting on the wall… they really thought of absolutely everything!
+And that’s the most beautiful present you get; it’s like poetry.
 It affects your performance in a very positive way.
 That’s the joy of being part of such wonderful projects.

-Even though you’re used to playing a character in front of an audience or before the camera, do you maybe have stage fright from time to time?
+Even though you’re used to play a character in front of an audience or before the camera, do you maybe have stage fright from time to time?

-This may sound strange, but right before an opening night of new play, you’re almost about to die, just horrible!
-It’s against human nature to experience so much stress, but once you’re on the stage and this wonderful kind of magic absorbs you entirely, all this anxiety disappears.
-The same when you’re making a film.
+This may sound strange, but right before an opening night of a new play, you’re almost about to die, just horrible!
+It’s against human nature to experience so much stress, but once you’re on the stage and this wonderful kind of magic absorbs you entirely, all this anxiety disappears—the same when you’re making a film.
 My first day on the set of “Over Water,” you have absolutely no idea how nervous I was.
-I had prepared everything from A to Z, there was no reason to be nervous – and eventually they were very happy with my work.
+I had prepared everything from A to Z; there was no reason to be nervous—and eventually, they were very happy with my work.
 This is not really stress-related to playing your character, but you’re working with a new crew, people you’re not familiar with, some of them you meet for the first time.
 Once you’re on your way and you play your scenes, you’re at ease and relaxed.

 This reminds me of an interview with Helen Mirren I saw the other day, when this reporter asked her: ‘Are you sometimes afraid of acting?’
 And she said, ‘Oh yes, and it gets worse.’

-[Laughs] Dear Lord, I can understand that an icon like Helen Mirren, with the whole world watching her, has to be there the whole time.
-But that’s a totally different level, I’m not at all in her range!
+[Laughs] Dear Lord, I can understand that an icon like Helen Mirren, with the whole world watching her, has to be there the entire time.
+But that’s a totally different level; I’m not at all in her range!

 Have you ever considered writing a screenplay of your own?